gabdumal/abntypst/template/style.typ

     )

     // NBR 14724:2024 5.2.2
-    // Headings should have 1,5x of spacing above and 1x of spacing below
+    // Headings should have 1,5x of spacing above and below
     #block(
-      above: spacing_above,
+      above: spacing_around,
-      below: spacing_between_common_text,
+      below: spacing_around,
     )[
       #text[
         // NBR 6024:2012 4.1